xdoko01/pgRPG/example_game/resources/dialogs/_DialogJSONStructure.md

 ## Key `/id`

 Key `id` describes the internal identificator of the dialog.
 It should be the same as the filename of the JSON (if the `id` of the dialog is example, it should be stored in `example.json` document).
-When loaded, dialog will be stored and referenced by the `id` in the pyRPG engine.
+When loaded, dialog will be stored and referenced by the `id` in the pgrpg engine.

 ### Examples